In this article:

 It is a general misconception to equate ovarian cysts with PCOS.
 An ovarian cyst is a broad term that refers to different types of cysts that can develop due to a number of factors.

-PCOS is a metabolic disorder that is characterized by an excess of male hormones.
+PCOS is a metabolic disorder that is characterized by an excess of male like hormones.
+These hormones are normal, but their levels are often increased in women with PCOS.
 It is extremely prevalent among women of childbearing age.

-As the name suggests, most women with PCOS usually develop an abnormally large number of cysts in or on their ovaries.
-However, some patients with PCOS do not.
+As the name suggests, most women with PCOS often develop a large number of small cysts in their ovaries.

 So, it is wrong to assume that just because you have multiple ovarian cysts, you will inadvertently have PCOS.